 In part 1, we laid out a strategy for auditioning multiple tonearms and cartridges on both a Galibier Savoie prototype and our customer’s turntable (from another manufacturer).

 In this post, we finalize how we adapted the customer’s existing armboard to work correctly with his mis-specified Reed 2A tonearm.
-Mis-specified tonearm?
-Strong words, I know.

 Some forensics …

-Trying both arm mounting hole sets, the closest we could get to the specified Baerwaald alignment point resulted in a pivot to spindle error of 5.6mm – this, with a pivoting armboard!
+The closest we could get to the specified Baerwaald alignment point resulted in a pivot to spindle error of 5.6mm – this, with a pivoting armboard!

 A design exercise …